 Of course, you can store your credentials on a separate file stored on your machine and copy paste them every time, but there is a more natural approach you can take which is passing them via environment variables which we will talk about below.

 Using cURL with a proxy via environment variables

-An environment variable is like an object which stores an editable value in the memory which can be used by one or more softwares.
-In this particular case we can pass to cURL a variable called http_proxy or https_proxy which contains our proxy details and we will not need to specify on every run of the command.
+An environment variable is like an object which stores an editable value in the memory which can be used by one or more software.
+In this particular case, we can pass to cURL a variable called http_proxy or https_proxy which contains our proxy details and we will not need to specify on every run of the command.
 You can do that by running this command:

 $ export http_proxy="http://webscrapingapi.proxy_type=datacenter.device=desktop:<YOUR-API-KEY>@proxy.webscrapingapi.com:80"

-Please note that you have to call your variable http_proxy or https_proxy in order for cURL to understand what you are talking about.
+Please note that you must call your variable http_proxy or https_proxyfor cURL to understand what you are talking about.
 That is it, now you do not need to pass your credentials on every run anymore and now you can just run cURL as simple as this:

 $ curl http://httpbin.org/get